 She laughed.
 "You like that?"

-His big head nodded and she did it a few more times.
+His big head nodded, and she did it a few more times.
 He made a sound that almost sounded like a purr.

 "Thanks for showing me your wolf," Leah said, slowly pulling her hand away.

-Matt's large wolf head nodded and he walked back into the bushes.
+Matt's large wolf head nodded, and he walked back into the bushes.

 Sam cowered in the bushes like a pervert and watched Leah with Matt's wolf.
-Her eyes were wide with wonder as she studied him, her hand weaving through his fur so carefully.
+Her eyes were wide as she studied him, her hand weaving through his fur so carefully.
 Sam had seen the way Matt and Leah looked at each other.
 There was a fire there, and it gave him a sour taste in his mouth.

 This new Alpha was dangerous and could break Leah's heart.
 That was why Sam didn't like him.
 At least, that was what he told himself.

-But she didn't want his interference or his advice.
+But Leah didn't want his interference or his advice.
 She'd told him so on many occasions.
 She'd also told him that outside of pack business, she didn't want anything to do with him.
-Yeah, he hadn't meant to hurt her, but he did and she just wanted to move on.
+Yeah, he hadn't meant to hurt her, but he did, and she just wanted to move on.
 She didn't seek conversations with him or Emily.
 Leah was civil, but she had no interest in their lives and didn't want to share hers.
 For a while, Sam thought Leah was being selfish, but then maybe she deserved to be a little selfish.
 So many things were taken from her; maybe it was better to give her this.

-When he walked in the front door of his house, he found his wife in the kitchen washing dishes.
+He found his wife in the kitchen washing dishes.

-"Yeah, we had a break before we had to patrol so I thought I would come home for a little bit."
+"Yeah, we had a break before we had to patrol, so I thought I would come home for a little bit."

 "I guess I have to get used to you patrolling again, huh?"
 Emily dried her hands on a dish cloth.